 Even when there are no visible wounds, blunt-force trauma can harm internal organs such as the lungs.
 Such injuries can be fatal without prompt medical attention and may lead to prolonged hospitalization or surgeries.

 Internal injuries elevate claim value because they reflect the seriousness of the impact and the potential for long-term complications.
-A lawyer ensures these hidden injuries are properly documented through imaging results, surgical records, and physician statements, strengthening the link between the collision and ongoing health problems.
+A lawyer’s goal is to ensure that internal injuries are properly documented through imaging results, and medical records, strengthening the link between the collision and ongoing health problems.

 Crush Injuries and Amputations